tldr-pages/tldr/pages/linux/ncat.md

 # ncat

-> `cat` over networks
+> `cat` over networks.
-> Use the normal cat functionality over networks
+> Use the normal cat functionality over networks.

 - Listen for input on the specified port and write it to the specified file: